Rkiefe/Femeko.jl/README.md

 - Press ']' key to switch to the package manager "pkg >"
 - `add Gmsh LinearAlgebra SparseArrays`

+In some magnetostatics implementations, the datasets are interpolated using `Dierckx`.
+Add it like you did with LinearAlgebra.

 If you want the built in plots:
 - `add GLMakie` or/and `add CairoMakie`